This is my complete guide to accounting automation in 2022.

 Financial professionals, it’s time to move to something far more streamlined when it comes to automated accounts payable.

-There are a ton of apps that can help with automated accounts payable and bill pay, whether it be mainstays like Bill.com in the US or Plooto in Canada.
-Setting up automated accounts payable could be the biggest impact you have on your small business.
+There are many apps that can help with automated accounts payable and bill pay, whether it be mainstays like Bill.com or Plooto, or others like Routable that enable “if this, then that” automated accounts payable approval rules.

 8) Expense Reports